wp-plugins/any-mobile-theme-switcher/readme.txt

 You can select a different mobile theme for each mobile browser.
 You can select different mobile themes for each of the options above.

+Want Mobile Theme ?
+Get it from <a href="http://dineshkarki.com.np/wppack-theme">here</a>.

 Please visit our <a href="http://dineshkarki.com.np/forums/forum/mobile-theme-switcher" target="_blank">support forum</a> for any issues.